flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/flight-control-computer.md

         - Abnormal attitude.
         - Acquisition of autopilot orders.
 - SEC (Spoiler Elevator Computer)
     - The Spoiler Elevator Computers 1, 2, and 3 command spoiler operation.
-The SECs control the following
+The SECs control the following.
         - Normal roll by controlling the spoilers.
         - Speed brakes and ground spoilers.
         - Alternate pitch (SEC 1 and SEC 2 only).